Today's Best Amazon Fire 7 Tablet Prime Day Deal

 - Compatible with Amazon’s Alexa

 Amazon has released its 2022 model for the tablet, but the 2019 model of the Amazon Fire 7 remains a viable purchase if you just need a basic mobile device for browsing the internet, checking social media, and watching streaming content.
-It’s a far cry from the powerful devices in Digital Trends’ list of best tablets, but it’s reliable enough with its 1.3 GHz, quad-core MediaTek 8163 processor and 1GB of RAM.
+It’s a far cry from the powerful devices in Digital Trends’ list of best tablets, but this Amazon Fire 7 tablet Prime Day deal is reliable enough with its 1.3 GHz, quad-core MediaTek 8163 processor and 1GB of RAM.
 You’ll be able to download apps from the Amazon Appstore for social networks like Facebook and streaming services like Netflix thanks to the tablet’s 16GB of storage that you can expand with a microSD card by up to 512GB.

 The Amazon Fire 7 features a 7-inch IPS display with 1024 x 600 resolution at 171 ppi, and it comes with 2MP cameras at the front and back that offer 720p HD video recording.
 Amazon promises up to seven hours of usage on a single charge.
 If you’re planning to let your child use the Amazon Fire 7, its Amazon Kids feature will let parents create profiles that will limit their screen time, manage the content that they can access, and set educational goals.
 You also won’t have to worry about your child using the tablet unsupervised, as it’s very durable.